MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 - *Streaming backups*.
 Use Oracle Recovery Manager (RMAN) for this method.
 RMAN streams backups to sequential tape media.

-   Backup destinations on Azure for this method include:
+   Backup destinations on Azure include:
-   - Non-Microsoft virtual tape libraries in Azure Marketplace.
+   - Non-Microsoft virtual tape libraries, which you can find in Azure Marketplace.
    - Local and remote file shares, such as Azure Blob Storage with the Network File System protocol, Azure Files, and Azure NetApp Files.

 - *Storage-level snapshots*.
 Use Azure Backup for this method.
 This method relies on the type of storage that you use for database files.
 For example, if you use Azure managed disks, such as Azure Premium SSD, [Azure Backup integrates with the Oracle database](/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup).
 If use Azure NetApp Files, you can use Azure NetApp Files data protection capabilities, like [Azure NetApp Files backup](/azure/azure-netapp-files/backup-introduction) and [cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction).